OlivierLD/raspberry-coffee/RESTNavServer/README.md

 # Navigation Server
+#### Prolongation of the NMEA.Multiplexer

-An illustration of the way to gather several REST Services all in one place.
+An illustration of the way to gather or aggregate several REST Services all in one place.
 This project is an extension/prolongation of the [NMEA Multiplexer](https://github.com/OlivierLD/raspberry-pi4j-samples/blob/master/NMEA.multiplexer/README.md).

 It uses: